 Even if a bankruptcy is inevitable, there are various options available to both creditors and debtors prior to bankruptcy that can better position them to deal with the ramifications of a bankruptcy filing.
 Our attorneys can assist you in exploring these alternatives and choosing an approach that best suits your individual or company’s needs.

-If you need someone to assist you in financially distressed times or with financially distressed customers, you can depend on the attorneys at Karkela, Hunt & Jensen – solving problems and creating opportunities for more than a century.
+If you need someone to assist you in financially distressed times or with financially distressed customers, you can depend on the attorneys at Karkela, Hunt & Cheshire – solving problems and creating opportunities for more than a century.